LBNL-ETA/pyWinCalc/readme.md

 `GlazingSystem.u()` and `GlazingSystem.shgc()` now return single values Both `u()` and `shgc()` take optional `theta` and `phi` values for angular calculations.
 Both `theta` and `phi` default to zero so if neither are provided the result will be for normal incidence angle.

+## IGSDB v2 JSON format
+Note:  This should only be used for creating glazing layers with PV properties.
+This format is not yet supported for any other solid layer types.

+Please refer to the [generic_pv.json](https://github.com/LBNL-ETA/pyWinCalc/tree/main/examples/products/generic_pv.json) file provided for a working example.

+### Fields:
+ - id:  This field is required by the parser but not used in calculations.
+	 - Required: Yes
+	 - Allowed values:
+		 - any int
+		 - null
+ - name: This field is required by the parser but not used in calculations.
+	 - Required: Yes
+	 - Allowed values:
+		 - any string (including empty string)
+ - manufacturer: This field is required by the parser but not used in calculations.
+	 - Required: Yes
+	 - Allowed values:
+		 - any string (including empty string)
+ - type: This field is required by the parser but not used in calculations.
+	 - Required: Yes
+	 - Allowed values:
+		 - any string (including empty string)
+ - subtype:
+	 - Required: Optional in general but likely required for any PV layers.
+	 - Allowed values:
+		 - A string equal to one of the following (case insensitive):
+			 - "monolithic"
+			 - "coated-glass"
+			 - "coated"
+			 - "applied-film"
+			 - "applied film"
+			 - "laminate"
+ - coated_side:
+	 - Required: Optional in general but likely required for any PV layers.
+	 - Allowed values:
+		 - A string equal to one of the following (case insensitive):
+			 - "front"
+			 - "back"
+			 - "both"
+			 - "neither"
+			 - "na"
+ - power_properties: These are values used for PV calculations.
+	 - Required: Optional in general but required for any PV layers.
+	 - type: A list of objects where each object has the following properties:
+		 - temperature: A temperature in Kelvin
+			 - Allowed values:
+				 - A string that is convertible to a float.
+		 - values: A list of objects with the following properties:
+			 - jsc:
+				 - Allowed values:
+					 - A string that is convertible to a float.
+			 - voc:
+				 - Allowed values:
+					 - A string that is convertible to a float.
+			 - ff:
+				 - Allowed values:
+					 - A string that is convertible to a float.
+	 - Note:  Currently only power properties for one temperature is supported.
+If power properties for multiple temperatures are provided only the first will be used.
+ - predefined_tir_front:
+	 - Required: Optional in general.
+Required for calculating results requiring IR values if wavelength measurements do not extend to the IR.
+	 - Allowed values:
+		 - non-null float
+ - predefined_tir_back:
+	 - Required: Optional in general.
+Required for calculating results requiring IR values if wavelength measurements do not extend to the IR.
+	 - Allowed values:
+		 - non-null float
+ - predefined_emissivity_front:
+	 - Required: Optional in general.
+Required for calculating results requiring IR values if wavelength measurements do not extend to the IR.
+	 - Allowed values:
+		 - non-null float
+ - predefined_emissivity_back:
+	 - Required: Optional in general.
+Required for calculating results requiring IR values if wavelength measurements do not extend to the IR.
+	 - Allowed values:
+		 - non-null float
+ - thickness: Layer thickness in mm.
+	 - Required: Optional in general but likely required for any PV layers.
+	 - Allowed values:
+		 - non-null float
+ - conductivity:
+	 - Required: Optional in general but likely required for any PV layers.
+	 - Allowed values:
+		 - non-null float
+ - permeability_factor:
+	 - Required: Optional
+	 - Allowed values:
+		 - null
+		 - float
+ - optical_properties:
+	 - Required: Yes.
+	 - Allowed values:
+		 - optical_data
+	 - optical_data:
+		 - Required: Yes.
+		 - Note:  Currently only normal incidence values are supported.
+If multiple lists of angle_blocks are provided only the first will be used and it will be treated as normal incidence.
+		 - Allowed values:
+			 - angle_blocks
+		 - angle_blocks:
+			 - Required: Yes.
+			 - Allowed values:
+				 - wavelength_data
+			 - wavelength_data:
+				 - Required: Yes
+				 - Allowed values:
+					 - Object with these fields:
+						 - wavelength:  The wavelength in microns
+							 - Required: Yes
+							 - Allowed values:
+								 - A string that is convertible to a float.
+						 - specular: An object with these fields:
+							 - Required: Optional
+							 - tf:
+								 - Required: Yes
+								 - Allowed values:
+									 - A string that is convertible to a float.
+							 - tb
+								 - Required: Yes
+								 - Allowed values:
+									 - A string that is convertible to a float.
+							 - rf
+								 - Required: Yes
+								 - Allowed values:
+									 - A string that is convertible to a float.
+							 - rb
+								 - Required: Yes
+								 - Allowed values:
+									 - A string that is convertible to a float.
+						 - pv: An object with these fields:
+							 - Required: Optional
+							 - eqef:
+								 - Required: Yes
+								 - Allowed values:
+									 - A string that is convertible to a float.
+							 - eqeb:
+								 - Required: Yes
+								 - Allowed values:
+									 - A string that is convertible to a float.

+## Changelog
+### v.2.4.0

+- Added the ability to use PV data.
+	- Can now parse a modified subset of IGSDB v2 json format to create PV layers.
+- Layer absorptances now return separate heat and electricity values.
+	- Available absoprtance results are now:  total_direct, total_diffuse, heat_direct, heat_diffuse, electricity_direct, electricity_diffuse, direct, diffuse.
+	- Direct and diffuse are equal to total_direct and total_diffuse.
+Direct and diffuse are deprecated.